Got a book event coming up? Great! This checklist is designed to help you maximize your exposure at the event, and look like a book promotion genius!

 - Chocolate – There’s no greater book promotion tool than chocolate!
 I like to fill an attractive jar with Hershey’s kisses or some other small chocolate.
 Food attracts people and may even keep them lingering a bit longer.
 If you have something that specifically ties into your book – like a recipe or some such, you can use that, too!
 Maybe hand out recipe cards with your book information on them.

-- Newsletter sign up – newsletters are a very under used book promotion tool (you can read why they’re so fantastic here).
+- Newsletter sign up – newsletters are a very under used book promotion tool.
 So please don’t overlook this for your next event.
 Always have folks sign up for something – hosting a fun raffle at your book event is a great way to build your list, too!
 Be sure to tell readers that they don’t have to be present to win.
 In general, people hate that; I know I do.
 I mean who wants to stick around a book signing for four hours?
 Well, okay, except for the author.

 - Make up a small flyer to hand to people who enter the store.
 They may not even know about your signing but you’ll be sure to tell them.
 Keep in mind that heavy book promotion of your signing does not just benefit you, it also benefits the store and sends a strong message that you know how to move your books.